 Creative operations at a fashion company is the vehicle that drives marketing forward; improving efficiency in that arena sets off a positive chain reaction that ripples all the way to the consumer and the point of sale.
 Digital asset management is a tool that fashion brands can adopt to streamline the management and usage of all the digital content that goes into making a fashion brand stand out.

-DAM can make the web a little less tangled for a brand manager or creative director in fashion, centralizing all media onto one tool.
+Digital asset management can make the web a little less chaotic for a brand manager or creative director in fashion, centralizing all media onto one tool.
 This is beneficial not only to the brand team, but also for third parties like agencies and photographers:

 • Permissions: everyone can work with the same files, but not in the same way.
 The creative director and designer need a different set of permissions than the intern or the retailer, with all due respect to the intern.
 A DAM solution can configure that automatically.